UnconventionalEXPERTS.com

 Homework:

-Identify Unconventional Experts, Traditional Establishment Experts and those who might be both.
+Identify Unconventional Experts, traditional institution-guided experts and those who might be both.
 Look deeply at their expert achievements and try to understand the level of commitment required to get there.

 Exposure to expert: